 If your 2nd grade son is avoiding books like a toddler tries to avoid naps (or like I try to avoid laundry), don’t lose hope.

 It’s not that your son hates reading, he just hasn’t found the books he loves, yet.
-Here are some of the best books with your son in mind.
+Here are some of the best books for boys he might enjoy reading.

 Nate the Great

 My daughter loves reading Nate the Great together.
 Mysteries are such a great way to get your kids hooked to reading, and this book series is a perfect introduction to the mystery genre.

 Nate is a boy detective who takes his mysteries and cases very seriously, even when they are goofy and funny.
 It will keep your little one thinking and even trying to solve the case along with Nate.